 - During the latter part of the year, the congregation collects stamps, greeting cards and stationery as well as toiletry kits for those incarcerated at Fluvanna Women’s Correctional Center as part of an area-wide faith community effort called the Inmate Christmas Gift Program.
 We typically reach, or exceed, our goal of 200 toiletry kits and contribute many boxes of writing supplies for the women as well.
 Often some of our renters and friends of church members join us in supporting the women by bringing their contributions to the church too.

 - Since 2011 Sojourners has collected “Boxtops for Education” and these are donated to Clark Elementary School which is located a few blocks from the church.

 - The church provides space for Virginia Organizing to keep a box for the collection of cell phones, printer cartridges and accessories which are later recycled — it’s one of V.O.’s fundraising initiatives.

 Habitat for Humanity

-One of our “traditions” at Sojourners is the Annual Advent Fair.
+One of our “traditions” at Sojourners is the annual Advent Fair.
 Available products vary from year to year.
 Examples of handmade items sold in the past include: soap, Christmas cards, pottery and knitted goods.
 Organic foods provided by farmers in the congregation prove quite popular.
-These might include locally raised, organic meats or produce as well as breads and chutney.
+These might include locally raised organic meats or produce as well as breads and chutney.
 Loofahs grown at Sojourners were popular in 2013 and 2014.
-In addition to supporting these artisans and farmers, the Advent Fair generates income through sales of goods for the Ojola Children’s Project in Kenya, Innisfree Village and the Urban Agricultural Collective of Charlottesville.
+In addition to supporting these artisans and farmers, the Advent Fair generates income through craft sales for the Ojola Children’s Project in Kenya, Innisfree Village and the Urban Agricultural Collective of Charlottesville.